ROOBEE Price Hits $0.0012 on Major Exchanges (ROOBEE)

-ROOBEE (ROOBEE) traded down 0.4% against the US dollar during the twenty-four hour period ending at 16:00 PM E.T. on June 23rd.
-Over the last week, ROOBEE has traded down 9% against the US dollar.
-One ROOBEE coin can now be bought for approximately $0.0012 or 0.00000006 BTC on cryptocurrency exchanges.
-ROOBEE has a market capitalization of $3.48 million and approximately $555,485.00 worth of ROOBEE was traded on exchanges in the last 24 hours.
+ROOBEE (ROOBEE) traded 0.7% higher against the U.S. dollar during the 24 hour period ending at 17:00 PM Eastern on June 26th.
+ROOBEE has a total market capitalization of $3.60 million and approximately $582,209.00 worth of ROOBEE was traded on exchanges in the last 24 hours.
+One ROOBEE coin can now be purchased for about $0.0012 or 0.00000006 BTC on major exchanges.
+In the last seven days, ROOBEE has traded 5.4% higher against the U.S. dollar.

 - Thunder Token (TT) traded down 4.4% against the dollar and now trades at $0.0079 or 0.00000018 BTC.